CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Related Work

 \subsection{Feature Drift, Domain Adaptation, and Deployment Fragility}

-Feature and concept drift are well-documented challenges in operational intrusion detection, where evolving traffic patterns and attack behaviors degrade model performance over time~\cite{shyaa2024driftids}.
+Feature and concept drift are well-documented challenges in operational intrusion detection, where evolving traffic patterns, topology changes, and attack behavior shifts degrade model performance over time~\cite{shyaa2024driftids}.
 Broader surveys of distribution shift emphasize that deployed machine learning systems require continuous monitoring and adaptation in non-stationary environments~\cite{hinder2024driftsurveyA}.

-In enterprise cybersecurity, distribution shift is compounded by schema variation, vendor heterogeneity, telemetry incompleteness, and identity inconsistencies across deployments.
-Existing mitigation strategies focus on retraining, adaptive ensembles, or adversarial robustness, but rarely address representational stability at the telemetry substrate level.
+In enterprise cybersecurity, distribution shift is compounded by schema variation, vendor heterogeneity, telemetry incompleteness, and inconsistent identity semantics across deployments.
+Existing mitigation strategies focus primarily on retraining, adaptive ensembles, or robustness techniques, but they rarely address representational stability at the telemetry substrate level.
+This is especially important because some deployment failures reflect missing or drifting fields, while others reflect shifts in the behavioral meaning of derived features even when schemas are nominally aligned.

-This recurring deployment fragility suggests that the principal bottleneck in AI-driven cybersecurity is architectural rather than purely algorithmic.
+This recurring deployment fragility suggests that a major bottleneck in AI-driven cybersecurity is architectural rather than purely algorithmic.
+Without a stable canonical substrate, portability failures at the representational layer are repeatedly pushed downstream into model retraining and feature repair.